boozilla/houston-gradle/README.md

 | path  | This is where the synced proto schema files are stored.
 The default base path is `'src/main/proto/asset'`. |
 | tls   | Whether to use TLS to communicate with the server.                                                         |

+### Token Generation

+To generate the token with Admin privileges, please refer to the [Generate admin token documentation](https://github.com/boozilla/houston/wiki/Generate-admin-token) for detailed instructions.

 ### Usage

 Once configured, you can utilize the plugin to automate synchronization tasks.
 Specific tasks and commands will depend on your project's requirements and the plugin's capabilities.